nhthaonguyen/Financial-Statement---web-scraping/README.md

 Source: stockanalysis.com

 Disclaimer:
 - There is some dynamic sources that can not apply web scraping technique (which I already tried) such as yahoo finance.
+In that case, using API instead.
 - Each financial web page has different HTML tree that should be considered when coding.